-- USA today mirrors tensions in 1930's- slow growth, deep divisions- regionally, socially, economically, politically - Recent Eurozone economic growth is encouraging; increased geopolitical risk of a miscalculation by rogue/non-state players - Getting US GDP growth from 2% up to 3% is the heavy lift - Potential for Pro-Growth policies come in two forms: - Executive: loosening of regulations- which is coming as departments are being staffed - Legislative: (tax reform, education reform, health care re-reform, infrastructure spending) may take some time to play out - Immigration and trade restriction policies impact is currently at the "margins" but evident - The 6 Int' I Gateway Cities are exposed the most; Other major cities benefit from domestic migration - Extractive (mining) and transformative (manufacturing) regions may benefit slightly vs. tech-but long term wealth creation is still intellectually based-in all its forms - There are ripple effects in the construction trades, raising costs/delaying completions-impacting MF construction delays - Yet, in a still low yield Environment Where Can An Investor Find Yield? - Monetary Policy, and the Debt Surge it has engendered in the Gov't & Publicly Traded corporate sector, has reached its limits (or very near its limits)- Pro-growth Fiscal policy is the way forward - US Commercial Real Estate is still the place to be, but the ride is going to be bumpy
+- The outlook is on balance positive, but guarded for the next 18-24 months as supply gets absorbed; the extent of which remains based upon the balance of pro-growth vs. immigration/trade policy emphasis - US macro conditions - USA today mirrors tensions in 1930's slow growth, deep divisions regionally, socially, economically, politically - Recent Eurozone economic growth is encouraging; increased geopolitical risk of a miscalculation by rogue/non-state players - Getting US GDP growth from 2% up to 3% is the heavy lift - Potential for pro-growth policies come in two forms: - Executive: loosening of regulations which is coming as departments are being staffed - Legislative: (tax reform, education reform, health care re-reform, infrastructure spending) may take some time to play out - Immigration and trade restriction policies impact is currently at the "margins" but evident - The 6 international gateway cities are exposed the most; other major cities benefit from domestic migration - Extractive (mining) and transformative (manufacturing) regions may benefit slightly vs. tech-but long term wealth creation is still intellectually based-in all its forms - There are ripple effects in the construction trades, raising costs/delaying completions impacting MF construction delays - Yet, in a still low yield environment: where can an investor find yield? - Monetary policy, and the debt surge it has engendered in the government & publicly traded corporate sector, has reached its limits (or very near its limits) pro-growth fiscal policy is the way forward - US commercial real estate is still the place to be, but the ride is going to be bumpy